A Basildon Chronology|

 the new Free House is Mr. Johnny Blake who also serves as a town councillor for the Barstable

 Ward.
-From around 1984 the venue went through a succession of names begining with The Factory (Discotheque) which
+From around 1984 the venue went through a succession of names beginning with The Factory (Discotheque) which

 then became Hats Nightclub followed in the 1990s by Monroes and finally Piccadilly Night Club to closure